 Well, okay, some of these things can help, but they’re not necessary.
 Not to mention, often unsustainable, for busy parents of young families who just want simple, effective and easy to implement savings strategies.

 Just like maintaining a fit and healthy lifestyle, household budgeting first requires a change in mindset.
-People often mistake successful household budgeting as the arduous task of wading through bank statements, recording every dollar spent and collecting coupons.
-This is a huge misconception (phew!).
+People often mistake successful household budgeting as the arduous task of wading through bank statements, recording every dollar spent and collecting coupons or from the very beginning when moving to a new house, using affordable moving services like ADT déménagement montreal to help them with this.

 For starters, forget about your expenses for the moment.
 The word ‘budgeting’ should not automatically cause your mind to dart to your everyday expenses.
 Let’s re-train your mind.
 Let’s begin with something a bit more fun – your goals.